smursell/demo-apex/README.md

 To launch Solution 2, log in to your Salesforce instance and access the `SharinPixDemoAlbumImageDownloadV2Page` visualforce page.
 Preview the page and wait till the download and zipping process reach completion.

 ### IMPORTANT NOTICE
-You will found in the Visualfore Page (SharinPixDemoAlbumImageDownloadV2Page), the following code snippet:
+You will find in the Visualforce Page (SharinPixDemoAlbumImageDownloadV2Page), the following code snippet:
 ```Java
 image.filename + Math.random().toString(36).replace(/[^a-z]+/g, '').substr(0, 5),
 ```